Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

     ##                   species       FD    FDlog FDn
     ## 204 Neophron_percnopterus 2.125431 1.139572   1

-So the species with the largest FD score is *Gypaetus barbatus*, the Bearded Vulture.
-This means *G. barbatus* is the most ecologically diverse species in our clade, based on the morphological values we’ve supplied.
-You might be interested to know that *G. barbatus* is a very unique vulture, with long narrow wings, and wedge shaped tail that makes it unmistakable in flight!
-Moreover, they live on a diet of up to 90% bone marrow, which makes them the only living bird that specialises on marrow!
-This will be reflected in the beak morphological traits we used to calculate FD.
-Pretty cool right!
+So the species with the largest FD score is *Neophron percnopterus*, the Egyptian Vulture.
+This means *N. percnopterus* is the most ecologically diverse species in our clade, based on the morphological values we’ve supplied.
+They’re one of the smallest vultures, feeding on carrion, but also small birds, mammals and reptiles.

+You might be interested to know that *N. percnopterus* is also a very unique bird, due to its rare tool use.
+They often use pebbles as hammers to smash large bird eggs.
+A great example of how FD measures can correlate with unique ecosystem roles.

 We can also look at the top 5% of functionally distinct species.